Abhishek-Adari/Computer-Vision-Projects/Week1_Report.md

 Visualizing GitHub and how version control works
 Git and GitHub were hard to grasp conceptually at first — the idea of staging, committing, branching, and merging felt abstract.
 What really helped was experimenting hands-on and also using ChatGPT to explain the ideas in simpler terms and walk me through the steps.

-#THE PYTHON FILES IS IN THE REPO IN GITHUB under Hello.py and tr.py
+#THE PYTHON FILES IS IN THE REPO IN GITHUB under Hello.py and tr.py as extensions